seanhatton/repronim.org/code-of-conduct.md

 # Code of Conduct

 The ReproNIM orginization is dedicated to providing an environment where people are kind and respectful to each other, a harassment-free learning experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
-We do not tolerate harassment of event participants in any form.
+We do not tolerate harassment in any form.
-Sexual language and imagery is not appropriate for any event venue, including talks.
+Sexual language and imagery is not appropriate for any ReproNIM event, including meetings, workshops, and online forums.
-Participants violating these rules may be sanctioned or expelled from the lecture at the discretion of the organizers.
+Participants violating these rules may be sanctioned or expelled from participation in the group at the discretion of the organizers.

 ### Harrassment